 - Sugar – White granulated sugar for a hint of sweetness

 - Butter – The butter adds a bit of flavor to the dough but also helps to control the texture.
 You may use oil instead if you like.
+You can use unsalted or salted butter.

 - Egg – The egg will help in the rising process and make the dough softer and make the texture lighter.